-In addition to the five preset options, you can define your own custom orientation (see Custom Orientations below).
+In addition to the builtin orientations, you can also define your own (see Custom Orientations below).

-Align the transformation axes to the selected objects' space.
+Align the transformation axes to the active object's orientation.

-Align the transformation axes so that the Z axis of the gizmo will match the average Normal of the selected element.
-If multiple elements are selected, it will orient towards the average of those normals.
+In Edit Mode, orient the transformation axes so that the Z axis of the gizmo matches the average Normal of the selected elements.

 In Object Mode, this is equivalent to Local orientation.